FORUM GUIDELINES AND RULES

 - Move individuals towards personal and common responsibility for the future.

-The goal of PeakProsperity.com is to draw attention to the important messages in the Crash Course and also to create a safe and welcoming place for people to discuss its implications in an intelligent and enlightened way.
+Our goal for PeakProsperity.com is to draw attention to the important messages contained within in the Crash Course and its companion book, Prosper!.
+Through this website, we also seek to create a safe and welcoming place for people to discuss the implications of the “Three Es” in an intelligent and enlightened way.

 Anything that causes people to feel unwelcome or unsafe will be discouraged or removed, as will things that serve to detract from our high standard of intelligent discourse.
 Our mission is to engage, not to repel.

 Posts must be data-rich, fact-based, and constructive, especially if they are critical.
 We ask that all critical commentary be accompanied by thoughtful suggestions for improvement—or not offered at all.

 We expect people to maintain the same level of civility in posting that a polite wedding guest would have at the reception table —before drinks are served.

 We expect and require courteous interactions everywhere comments can be posted to the site.
 In an online community, social courtesies are observed, just as at a physical gathering.
 One doesn’t monopolize the conversation, pound the table about a single point until others’ eyes glaze over, insult their host or their fellow guests, or spew patently offensive slurs.
 Tactfulness is a reasonable expectation within a voluntary community.

 Please ask yourself these questions before making a post:

 - Does my post constructively illuminate an issue or answer a specific question?

 - If constructively critical, is it emotionally neutral and considerate?
 Does it offer specific, actionable solutions?